osrf/gazebo_tutorials/ros_installing/tutorial.md

 ## Testing Gazebo with ROS Integration

-Be sure to always source the appropriate ROS setup file, which for Kinetic is done like so:
+Be sure to always source the appropriate ROS setup file, which for Noetic is done like so:

 ~~~
-source /opt/ros/kinetic/setup.bash
+source /opt/ros/noetic/setup.bash
 ~~~

 You might want to add that line to your `~/.bashrc`.